xsanisty/calx.js/README.md

 ## Overview
 jQuery Calx is simple jQuery plugin for building javascript based calculation form.
 This is the first initial release, so there is still lack of features and still changed recently.
 In the core of jQuery Calx, it uses standard calculator jison parser <

 http://zaach.github.com/jison/try/ which is generated using standard jison calculator grammar.
-If you are interested about developing this plugin, please kindly fork it on github <a href="https://github.com/ikhsan017/calx" target="_blank">https://github.com/ikhsan017/calx</a>

 ## Documentation
 Since this plugin is still under intensive development, the documentation is very limited